naya0000/Cinema-Booking-System-Frontend/README.md

 # Cinema Booking System (Frontend)

-The Cinema Booking System is a JAVA /MySQL-based seat and ticket reservation system allowing bookings in a few easy steps.
+The Cinema Booking System is a React/ Java/ MySQL-based seat and ticket reservation system allowing bookings in a few easy steps.

 It allows users to browse movies, book tickets, and manage their reservations.